swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 ### Hiding dependency for non-resilient modules

 Hiding dependencies on non-resilient modules would be possible in theory but requires rethinking a few restrictions in the compilation process.
-The main restriction is the need of the compiler to know the memory layout of imported types, which can depend on a transitive dependencies.
+The main restriction is the need of the compiler to know the memory layout of imported types, which can depend on transitive dependencies.
 Resilient modules can provide this information at run time so the transitive module isn't required at build time.
 Non-resilient modules do not provide this information at run time, so the compiler must load the transitive dependencies at build time to access it.
 Solutions could involve copying the required information in each modules,